-SUMMARY OF THE FINDINGS OF LANDSCAPE PREFERENCE STUDIES
+SUMMARY OF THE FINDINGS OF

-Attractive landscapes provide pleasure and benefit to people and the aim of this theme has been to tease out why some landscapes appeal and others do not.
+Attractive landscapes provide pleasure and benefit to people and the aim of this theme has been to examine why some landscapes appeal and others do not.
 It has examined the contribution on landscape preferences of land use, land cover and land form, the presence of water, the qualities of naturalness and diversity, the contribution of color and sound and several other influences.

 The following summarizes the main findings.

 - Natural and agricultural land uses invariably are preferred to urban, industrial or commercial uses;